Ways to manage part-time job or freelance income

 Creating a buffer account can help you cover expenses when you don’t have as much money coming in.

 Take note that your income buffer isn’t exactly the same as your emergency fund.
-This could be an additional 3 months’ worth of expenses dedicated to covering unexpected emergencies like a car or home repair or large medical expense.
+This can be an additional three months’ worth of expenses dedicated to covering unexpected emergencies, like a car or home repair or large medical expense.

 If your employers or clients don’t withhold taxes on your paycheck, or if they don’t withhold enough, you’ll be responsible for paying some or all of your own taxes.